-Okay so not all of us have an incredible Nonna willing to spend days making us genuine old school pasta sauce, so here is the next best thing that wont require the whole family to get around to help bottle up the special sauce.
+Okay so not all of us have an incredible Nonna willing to spend days making us genuine old school pasta sauce, so here is the next best thing that's not so labour intensive.

 This sauce is incredibly versatile.
 From straight up pasta sauce with spaghetti to a pizza base sauce.
 You can tweak it to make home made ketchup or turn it into a salsa in a nacho bowl.
 There are so many uses, which is why I recommend making this in a big batch and freezing it for whenever you next need it.